emintz/ArduinoLib/RTOSAid/README.md

 Waiting tasks do absolutely nothing and impose no load on the CPU.

-{% warning %}

 :warning: **Warning:** when a task is waiting, be sure to wake it properly.
-If, for example, application code must not attempt to resume a task that is waiting for a timer to expire.
+For example, application code must not attempt to resume a task that is waiting for a timer to expire.

-{% endwarning %}

 ## Creating a Task